Vinaychinnu/OpsHub/k8s-addons/rbac/README.md

     no

+---

+### Cluster-scoped access

+Verify that the ServiceAccount can list pods across all namespaces:

+    kubectl auth can-i list pods \
+      --as=system:serviceaccount:rbac-demo:demo-sa \
+      --all-namespaces

+Expected result:

+    yes

-This confirms that RBAC rules are enforced correctly.
+This confirms that ClusterRole and ClusterRoleBinding are effective.

 ---